HIGHLIGHTSIstanbul - Old City & New City | Gallipoli | Ephesus | Bodrum | Pamukkale Thermal Pools | Antalya | Cappadocia

 Friday – Day 13: Ankara – Istanbul

 Visit the Antaolian Civilizations Museum at which numerous remnants from the Stone Age, Neolithic Age, Hittites, Urartians, Phrygians, and many other are on display; the Citadel of Ankara and the Mausoleum of Ataturk, the burial place of the national hero who founded the modern Republic of Turkey.
-Proceed to the train station to take the Speed Train to Istanbul, which would take you there in 3.5 hours.
-On arrival transfer to the hotel in the Old City.
+Proceed to the airport for the flight to Istanbul.
+On arrival, transfer to the hotel in the Old City.
 Overnight Istanbul.
-B
+(B)

 Saturday – Day 14: Istanbul

 Half day Istanbul Classics Tour.
 Visit the Blue Mosque, famous for its mosaics of blue Iznik tiles and its six minarets.
 Facing the Blue Mosque is St. Sophia, one of the great architectural marvels of the ancient world.
 This church – turned mosque – and now a museum, takes the breath away with the sheer size of its interior and its magnificent dome.
 Cross through the Hippodrome, the scene of Byzantine chariot races, athletic events, victory celebrations, and political activities of the old city where one can also see the Obelisk from Egypt, Serpent Column from Delphi, the Fountain of Wilhelm II and the Colossus.
 At leisure in the afternoon.
 Overnight Istanbul.
 (B)

 Sunday – Day 15: Istanbul